MichaelBykov/Expect/Documentation/Reference/Macros/MESSAGE.md

 ## Usage

-The message macro is used to compose custom error messages for assertion macros.
+The message macro is used to compose custom messages from values of various types.

 It is composed of string and/or non-string items separated by the stream insertion operator `<<`.